CattoFace/barrcodes/content/posts/graveler-simulation.md

 ## Summary
 Optimizing code is a lot of fun, and I'm pretty satisfied with the results I achieved and the things I learned.
 The final version of the solutions is available on my [GitHub](https://github.com/CattoFace/graveler-sim) (the CUDA code is in the cuda directory)

+[^1]:generally, native is not recommended when publishing code, targeting [x86-64-v2/3/4](https://en.wikipedia.org/wiki/X86-64#Microarchitecturelevels) is more universal, if going beyond the default v1 at all.